 - And a mix of both (ads + subscriptions)

-Quora’s first attempt at monetization was with their Partner Program in 2018, which rewarded users (modestly) for asking questions that went on to attract significant viewership and quality answers.
-At the time, I was a bit underwhelmed by their choosing to reward users who asked questions because despite the fact that I was one of the most-read writers on the entire platform (out of hundreds of millions of users), I think to-date I’ve asked less than 20 questions on the entire platform.
+Quora’s first attempt at monetization was with the Quora Partner Program in 2018, which rewarded users (modestly) for asking questions that went on to attract significant viewership and quality answers.
+At the time, I was a bit underwhelmed by their choice to reward users who asked questions because, despite the fact that I was one of the most-read writers on the entire platform (out of hundreds of millions of users), I think to date I’ve asked less than 20 questions on the entire platform.

-But now, in 2021, Quora+ and their rolling out ad-revenue splits and subscription payments feels like a much stronger step in the right direction.
+But now, in 2021, Quora+ and their rolling out ad-revenue splits and subscription payments feel like a much stronger step in the right direction.

 Let’s break each monetization method down.

 Quora+ is an ad-revenue sharing model that paywalls user content and urges readers to become paying subscribers for $5/mo or $50/year.

 Writers and creators then earn revenue based on metrics similar to the way Medium measures engagement: views, upvotes, comments, shares, and most importantly, whether the reader converts and becomes a paying subscriber.

 If you’re wondering why Quora (and Medium) operate this way, here’s the TL;DR.

 Basically, think of every single writer/creator/user as a “promoter” of the site.
 Paying subscribers don’t really care about Quora or Medium, in and of themselves.
 What they care about is the content that exists on those sites.
 So, in order for Quora and Medium (and other platforms with this same model) to get paying subscribers, they have to let the creators get in on the action.